-HARRISBURG (April 11, 2019) — Two lawyers are newly certified by the Pennsylvania Bar Association (PBA) Workers’ Compensation Law Section as specialists in the practice of workers’ compensation law.
-They comprise the sixth group of lawyers to have successfully completed the workers’ compensation certification process.
-They join 204 additional lawyers currently holding certification.
+HARRISBURG April 28, 2020) — Three lawyers are newly certified by the Pennsylvania Bar Association (PBA) Workers’ Compensation Law Section as specialists in the practice of workers’ compensation law.
+They join 206 lawyers currently holding certification.
 For a complete list of certified workers’ compensation specialists, visit http://www.pabar.org/public/WC/index.aspx.

 In 2012, the Pennsylvania Supreme Court approved a recommendation of the PBA Review and Certifying Board to grant accreditation to the PBA Workers’ Compensation Law Section as a certifying organization in the area of workers’ compensation law.
 With the Supreme Court’s order, the PBA Workers’ Compensation Law Section became the first bar association entity in Pennsylvania to receive approval as a certifying organization.

-Certified applicants are permitted to use the following language when communicating their certifications to the public: “Certified as a specialist in the practice of workers’ compensation law by the Pennsylvania Bar Association Workers’ Compensation Law Section as authorized by the Pennsylvania Supreme Court.”
+Certified applicants are permitted to use the following language when communicating their certifications to the public: “Certified as a specialist in the practice of workers' compensation law by the Pennsylvania Bar Association's Section on Workers' Compensation Law as authorized by the Pennsylvania Supreme Court.”
 A lawyer successfully completing the exam is certified for five years.